What is #LiveSkills?

 - A live streaming case study for young people aged 13+ looking at an example of online sexual abuse of a young person via live streaming

 - Article for young people aged 11-18 focusing on identifying and responding safely to pressure online

 - A 30 minute presentation for parents/carers explaining live streaming, the risks for young people and tips to support their child to stay safe.
 This can also be adapted to deliver to professionals

 You will also find comprehensive guidance on delivering each session and factsheets for professionals and parents and carers.

 - How to identify the type of tactics offenders use on live streaming platforms

 - The skills to think critically about the people they meet

 - How to identify and respond to pressure and manipulation online

-- Issues such as low confidence and self-esteem that can make children and young people particularly vulnerable ‘when live’
+- How to deal with issues such as low confidence and self-esteem that may make them particularly vulnerable ‘when live’ and build resilience